-Authentic South Indian breakfast food meets a healthy variation.
-This wheat flour dosa is instant, soft, still crispy and inherited all the goodness of regular traditional dosa.
-Let's enjoy this quick healthy Indian style breakfast with easy to find ingredients.
+Authentic South Indian breakfast food meets an easy variation.
+This wheat flour dosa is instant, soft, still crispy and inherits all the goodness of regular traditional dosa.
+Let's enjoy this quick Indian-style breakfast with easy-to-find ingredients.

-Let us feel healthy without compromising the taste, and do not judge me if I eat this wheat dosa for breakfast or dinner.
+Let us feel active without compromising the taste, and do not judge me if I eat this wheat dosa for breakfast or dinner.

-Choose whole wheat flour to make this as a wholesome food with more fiber than the regular dosa.
+Choose whole wheat flour to make this a wholesome food with more fiber than the regular dosa.
 It makes it an excellent breakfast to try now.
-The process of preparing and cooking is less, relieves you from the stress and provides you with a fabulous hearty dish.
+The process of preparing and cooking is less, relieves you from the stress, and provides you with a fabulous hearty dish.

 Anyone who thinks that dosa is an elaborate recipe and you can eat only in the restaurants!
-I’m stressing that this whole wheat flour dosa is super simple to make.
+I’m stressing that this whole wheat flour dosa is super simple.

 To my non-Indian friends who wish to try Indian food at home, this Instant dosa recipe is what you want to try making.
 This wheat flour dosa is an ultimate easy, healthy recipe, better than any store-bought boxed pancake mix.
 This is naturally vegan and a satisfying meal.

 So what is wheat flour dosa?

-Dosa is the south Indian breakfast traditionally made with fermented rice and skinless black gram batter where the preparation time is more and requires a particular wet grinding machine or powerful blender for grinding.
+Dosa is the south Indian breakfast traditionally made with fermented rice and skinless black gram batter where the preparation time is longer and requires a particular wet grinding machine or powerful blender for grinding.

-This wheat flour dosa retains the qualities of dosa by taste — furthermore, a modern twist to the conventional method of preparation.
+This wheat flour dosa retains the qualities of dosa by taste — furthermore, it is a modern twist to the conventional preparation method.

-Locally it is called as 'Godhuma Dosa' in Tamil, where 'Godhuma' means wheat.
+Locally, it is called 'Godhuma Dosa' in Tamil, where 'Godhuma' means wheat.
 And 'atta dosa' in Hindi, where 'Atta' means wheat four.

 Why make this Instant dosa?

 This wheat flour dosa is one of the best Instant dosa varieties.
-We have got multiple reasons to say why to make this Instant wheat dosa today.
+We have multiple reasons to make this Instant wheat dosa today.

-The first and foremost reason is you can make this straight away, no waiting time, resting time, soaking time, or fermenting time.
+The first and foremost reason is you can make this straight away, with no waiting time, resting time, soaking time, or fermenting time.
 All you need is to mix the flour with water and start cooking your meal.